Page Summary

 Foundation Settlement Repair Cost

 If you are experiencing foundation settlement, you’ll want to consider a pier and beam system.
 This method involves installing a steel pier in the soil beneath the home’s foundation footing.
-This system leverages the deep, solid ground beneath the home’s foundation to stabilize it.
-Each pier costs between $1600 and $1950, and requires custom installation.
+This system stabilizes the deep, solid ground beneath the home’s foundation.
+Each pier costs between $1600 and $1950 and requires custom installation.
 The piers must be anchored in place by a professional, but the cost of this method is well worth the benefits.

-The cost of foundation settlement repair depends on the type of repair you need.
+The foundation settlement repair cost depends on the repair type you need.
 If the problem is just cosmetic, a slabjacking system may be a good solution.
 A professional slabjacking company can determine which method is best for you.
 If you don’t have much money, this method is also relatively inexpensive.
 In addition to raising the foundation, the contractor may need to install a drainage system or replace a beam to stabilize the home.
 The cost of underpinning is typically around $950 per beam.
-A contractor can also install helical piers, which are usually made of steel, which will cost you $1400 to $2100.
+A contractor can also install helical piers, usually made of steel, which will cost you $1400 to $2100.

-When calculating your foundation repair cost, be sure to estimate the amount of linear footage.
-Measure two to three sides of your home that are affected by foundation settlement.
+When calculating your foundation repair cost, estimate the amount of linear footage.
+Measure two to three sides of your home affected by foundation settlement.
 Adding the engineering fees can increase the cost by as much as $5,000.
 It is a good idea to have your home measured as soon as possible.
 Even if it is only a small area, cracks and settling can cause significant damage to your home.
-Therefore, it’s important to fix the problem before it’s too late.
+Therefore, fixing the problem before it’s too late is important.

 Lifting My Foundation

 Another type of foundation repair method is known as a “lift.”
 A lift is a process in which polyurethane is injected under the concrete to fill in voids and stabilize the foundation.
-It is an environmentally friendly, noninvasive method of foundation repair, and it is ideal for filling voids and denifying expansive soils.
+It is an environmentally friendly, noninvasive foundation repair method, and it is ideal for filling voids and identifying expansive soils.
 This process significantly reduces soil settlement.
 In addition to providing an excellent foundation repair solution, it also provides many additional benefits.

 How Much Does Foundation Repair Cost?